kimchitsigai/Articles-and-Tutorials/salt_cloud.md

 ### Introduction

+This tutorial builds on [How To Install Salt on Ubuntu 12.04 | DigitalOcean](https://www.digitalocean.com/community/articles/how-to-install-salt-on-ubuntu-12-04) and aims to provide the reader with a simplified, basic setup of an operable Salt Cloud master server; which DigitalOcean users can employ to automate the process of creating 1, 2 or a fleet of cloud servers.

+## Infrastructure Management

 Salt Stack is an open-source cloud deployment, configuration management, remote execution & monitoring package.
-You may not have heard of [Salt Stack](http://saltstack.org), but you might be familiar with [Puppet](https://www.digitalocean.com/community/articles/how-to-install-puppet-on-a-digitalocean-vps) or [Chef](https://www.digitalocean.com/community/articles/how-to-install-chef-and-ruby-with-rvm-on-a-ubuntu-vps).
-Salt is a similar tool, but it is relatively lightweight as far as resources and requirements and a growing number of users consider it much easier to use.
+You may not have heard of [Salt](http://saltstack.org), but you might be familiar with [Puppet](https://www.digitalocean.com/community/articles/how-to-install-puppet-on-a-digitalocean-vps) or [Chef](https://www.digitalocean.com/community/articles/how-to-install-chef-and-ruby-with-rvm-on-a-ubuntu-vps).
+Salt is a similar tool, but it is relatively lightweight as far as resources and requirements and a growing number of users consider it *much* easier to use.

-This tutorial aims to provide the reader with a simplified, basic setup of an operable Salt Cloud master server; which DigitalOcean users can employ to automate the process of creating 1, 2 or a fleet of cloud servers.

-## Infrastructure Management

 Tools like Salt, Puppet and Chef allow you to issue commands on multiple machines at once; and also install and configure software.
 Salt has two main aspects: configuration management and remote execution; while cloud deployment is left to Salt Cloud.

 ## Framework